duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

 {% endhighlight %}

 If error occurs in ajax reponse, or in some of your javascript code, we will send another request to server to trigger javascript notification.
+Note that you can log with `console.error("Some error message")` (in console it will look like exception) but no notification will be sent.

 You can send notifications using formspree service.
 There is non jQuery fallback but loaded jQuery is preferred.
 You should create separate file that will be loaded in `<head>` and before